APY/APYDataGridBundle/README.md

  - visible [boolean] -  turns on or off column visibility
  - primary [boolean] - sets column as primary

-Available types for '@GRID\Column' notation
+Available types for '@GRID\Source' notation

- - columns [array] order of columns in grid
+ - columns [string] order of columns in grid (columns are separated by ",")
  - filterable [bool] turns on or off visibility of all columns

 Usage - Examples